Enroll now to get details on Plans & Pricing

 For those attempting the exam at a physical testing centre (ETC/ Pearson Vue), the exam will be proctored by a proctor authorised at the testing centre.

-For those attempting the exam remotely (ECC/ ProctorU), The exam will be proctored remotely by an authorised proctor.
+For those attempting the exam remotely (ECC/ RPS), The exam will be proctored remotely by an authorised proctor.

 The Exam is a 4-hour session.

 Sessions should be booked at least 3 days in advance of the desired exam date.

-Note: All exam sessions are proctored by EC-Council Certification department.
+Note: All exam sessions are proctored by EC-Council Remote Proctoring Team.

 EC-Council fulfils its social responsibility by ensuring that only persons with a minimum of two years of security related experience are eligible for the program.
 In addition, all candidates are required to sign an agreement where they agree to respect the knowledge acquired and not misuse it in any way.
 The candidate also agrees to abide by all legal laws of their respective countries of residence in the use of thus acquired knowledge.
 Besides the CEH exam is a tough one to pass as students must have in-depth knowledge to achieve the globally recognized ethical hacking certification.

 Does it matter if an elite hacker writes a buffer overflow or a script kiddy runs a tool if the target system gets compromised anyway?
 The point here is that the enemy may be intellectually great or small, but he/she requires just one port of entry to wreck damage while the organization has the entire perimeter to guard with limited time and resources.